pietervdvn/ALGT/src/Assets/Manual/Thesis/4AbstractInterpretation1SyntaxProps.md

 	c	::= a as

 Parsing `b` over string `x y` is ambiguous: the parser might return a parstree with or without an empty token representing `a`.
-Parsing `c` is even more troublesome, here hte parser might return an infinite list containing only empty `a`-elements.
+Parsing `c` is even more troublesome, here the parser might return an infinite list containing only empty `a`-elements.

 Empty syntactic forms can cause the same ambiguities, and are not allowed as well: